How to install a range hood

 Installing a range hood: step-by-step instructions

 Before you start the process of installing your new range hood, note that this is an overview of the installation procedure.
 For full instructions and details on what you’ll need to install the range hood, consult your owner’s manual.
+Learn more about the different parts of a range hood before installing.
 Additionally, if you do not feel comfortable performing this task yourself, hiring a professional is recommended.

 Prior to purchasing your new range hood, here are some considerations to make sure you pick the right one: